US$80 oil sparks mixed fortunes for world economy | Malay Mail

-LONDON, Sept 29 — Oil prices jumped above US$80 (RM334) this week for the first time in almost three years, handing a major boost to producers — but fuelling more inflationary pain for consumers, analysts say.
+LONDON, Oct 1 — Oil prices jumped above US$80 (RM335) this week for the first time in almost three years, handing a major boost to producers — but fuelling more inflationary pain for consumers, analysts say.

-The price of European benchmark Brent North Sea crude for delivery in November hit US$80.75 per barrel yesterday, attaining the highest level since October 2018, but edged lower today.
+The price of European benchmark Brent North Sea crude for delivery in November hit US$80.75 per barrel on Tuesday, attaining the highest level since October 2018, but edged lower on Wednesday.

 The market has surged on expectations for strong demand and concerns about tight supplies as the world slowly emerges from the pandemic crisis.